Benny-900906/OpenMarkdownPDF/README.md

 ## Dependencies

-- **jsPDF**: A popular JavaScript library for generating PDF documents in web applications.
+- **pdf-lib**: A popular library for generating PDF documents in web applications.
 - **html2canvas**: A JavaScript library that allows you to capture and convert HTML elements and the content of a web page into an image or a canvas.

 ## Getting Started